 To guarantee the best exposure for this type of content, make sure to customise them based on the subreddits you want to put them in.
 Double-check that the posts are tapping the right audience.

 Images are perhaps the most engaging type of posts.
-Seconding Sprout Social: “The most evident example of the power of images for social media are sites like Instagram and Pinterest, which are primarily driven by images.
+Indeed, Seconding Sprout Social said: “The most evident example of the power of images for social media are sites like Instagram and Pinterest, which are primarily driven by images.
 In fact, Instagram has the most engagement of any social media channel.